trogdoro/xiki/README.md

       $ xiki web/start

 Then follow the instructions you see (it tells you to go to http://localhost:8161).
+Under "Getting Started" it walks you through creating menus and trying them in the web interface, and then getting Xiki running in a text editor.

 See the web log for trouble-shooting (/tmp/xiki_web.output).